State funerals in the United States: Abraham Lincoln

+James Garfield

 The remains of James A. Garfield arrived in the nation's capital on September 21, two days after his death.
 A floral arrangement was mounted on his casket, complemented with ornate "stuffed doves of peace".
 A large crowd of mourners numbering over 100,000 people viewed his casket as he lay in state in the Capitol rotunda.

+State funerals in the 20th century

+William McKinley

 When the funeral train of William McKinley arrived in Washington, D.C., on September 16, 1901, two days after his death, the casket was taken to the East Room in the White House where a lavish display of palms, fruit trees, and floral arrangements transversed into the Cross Hall.
 The following day, McKinley's casket was transported to the Capitol rotunda to lie in state.

-Early to mid 20th century
+Warren G. Harding

 Warren G. Harding died unexpectedly in San Francisco on August 2, 1923.
-When Harding's funeral train arrived at Union Station on August 7, the casket was taken to the East Room in the White House.
+When Harding's funeral train arrived at Washington Union Station on August 7, the casket was taken to the East Room in the White House.
 The following morning, the casket was mounted on a caisson and taken to the Capitol to lie in state.
 A funeral service was held in the presence of members of Congress, the Cabinet, and dignitaries inside the Capitol rotunda.
 The silver casket was covered with a flag, a spread eagle, and topped off with red, white, and blue flowers personally designed by Harding's widow Florence.

+William Howard Taft

-Former president William Howard Taft, who at the time of his death was the sitting Chief Justice of the United States, was given a state funeral in Washington, D.C., on March 11, 1930, three days after his death.
+Former president William Howard Taft, also retired Chief Justice of the United States, was given a state funeral in Washington, D.C., on March 11, 1930, three days after his death.
 He lay in state in the Capitol rotunda and a funeral service was held at All Souls' Unitarian Church.
 Herbert Hoover had offered the East Room in the White House for the service.
 However, the president's widow, Helen Taft, decided that it would be more appropriate at the church of which the president was a member.
 Justices of the United States Supreme Court acted as honorary pallbearers.